 Finally it looked like we had 10 days open for a trip, so we booked our flights and scheduled a house hunting tour with our agent, and some sightseeing for our daughter’s benefit.

 Ed and I first fell in love with Italy way back before we had kids.
 Originally Ed had no burning desire to go to Italy, but I wanted an Italian vacation, so he agreed to go if I planned the trip.
 On that first trip we visited Tuscany (Florence, Siena, Lucca, Pisa and San Gimignano) as well as Positano and Paestum on the Amalfi Coast.

 Ed, who had never been to Italy before, was smitten immediately.
 As soon as we returned home he wanted to learn to speak Italian.
-We signed up for a class at the New Trier Extension and listened to Berlitz tapes in the car as we drove around town doing errands on Saturdays.
+We signed up for a weekly class and listened to Berlitz tapes in the car as we drove around town doing errands on Saturdays.

 The Italian class turned out to be pretty lame.
 The teacher was living proof that just because you can do something (i.e. speak Italian) doesn’t mean you can teach someone else to do it.
 If any of her students didn’t understand something the first time she explained it, she would just repeat it louder and in a more annoyed tone until people just gave up asking questions.

 After the course ended Ed carried on by himself, studying grammar books and listening to tapes.
 I kind of lost interest and decided to rely on my Spanish to get by on the next trip.

 That next time we went to Rome and Umbria.
 I had a business trip – we were shooting three commercials in Rome for my job, so Ed decided to join me.
 I’d be busy working the first week but we would stay a second week for vacation.